ab4d/Ab4d.SharpEngine.Samples/README.md

   It also defines the Lights collection.
 - SceneView object is used to show the objects that are defined by the Scene object.
 SceneView also defines the Camera and provides the size of the view.

-When using WPF, Avalonia or WinUI, then Scene and SceneView are created by the SharpEngineSceneView control.
+When using WPF, Avalonia, WinUI or WinForms, then Scene and SceneView are created by the SharpEngineSceneView control.

 3D objects are defined in the SceneNodes namespace, for example BoxModelNode, SphereModelNode, LineNode, MeshModelNode, etc.